 This leaflet is for anyone who may benefit from a Patient Controlled Analgesic (PCA) infusion.
-The leaflet describes the PCA infusion and how it works, together with any side effects that may occur.
+Here you will find a description of PCA infusion and how it works, together with any side effects that may occur.

-Patient Controlled Analgesia (PCA) is a method of pain relief that can be provided after your anaesthetist will help you to decide if PCA is the best method for you.
+Patient Controlled Analgesia (PCA) is a method of pain relief that can be provided after surgery.
+Your anaesthetist will help you to decide if PCA is the best method for you.

-You are connected to a machine which contains a supply of pain relieving medicine which is connected to a tube leading from the pump into a vein into your arm.
+You are connected to a machine which contains a supply of pain-relieving medicine which is connected by a tube to the vein into your arm.

-You are given a hand held button to press, to tell the machine to give you a dose of the painkiller.
-The PCA will be programmed by the doctor or nurse to control the dose of painkiller you receive when you press the button.
+You are given a hand-held button to press, for the machine to give you a dose of the pain relief.
+The PCA will be programmed by the doctor or nurse to control the dose of pain relief you receive when you press the button.

-You are able to press the button as soon as you are awake from your operation, however if you find difficulty in pressing the button you must inform the nurse.
+You are able to press the button as soon as you are wake from your operation, however if you find difficulty in pressing the button you must inform your nurse.

-If you feel uncomfortable simply press the button on the hand set.
-You cannot give yourself too much pain relief as there is a timer built into the PCA to stop you having too much.
+If you feel your pain is uncomfortable simply press the button on the hand set.
+You cannot give yourself too much as there is a timer built into the machine to stop you having too much.
 It is important to remember that the chance of you becoming addicted to the pain relief is very unlikely.

 For as long as necessary.
-Generally after 48 hours most patients find that their pain is controlled well on tablets, however it is important to note that tablets must be taken at regular intervals and not when you have pain.
+Generally, after 48 hours most patients find that their pain is controlled well on tablets, however it is important to note that tablets must be taken at regular intervals and not only when you have pain.

-- With the PCA you are in control of your own pain relief, you do not have to wait for the nurses to fetch your pain killers.
+- With the PCA you are in control of your own pain relief, you do not have to wait for the nurses to bring your pain relief.

-- You are able to move about the bed more easily and get out of bed sooner than with most other kinds of pain killers.
+- You will be able to move about the bed more easily and get out of bed sooner than with most other kinds of pain relief.

 - Patients with good pain relief progress more quickly and go home earlier.

 - PCA is very safe as long as only you press the button.
-Only you know how much pain you feel and how much pain killer you need to relieve it.
+Only you know how much pain you feel and how much pain relief you need to relieve it.

-- The strong pain killer can cause side effects in some people.
+- PCA is safe and effective, but this strong pain relief can cause side effects in some people.
 You may feel slightly drowsy at times, this is quite normal.
-Very occasionally some patients feel a little sick.
-Please tell the nurse if you feel sick so that you can be given an anti – sickness medicine.
+Very occasionally some patients may experience allergic reaction, nausea or vomiting, constipation, low blood pressure or even trouble breathing (respiratory depression).
+Please tell your nurse if you feel any of these so that you can be given an appropriate care.